appsmithorg/appsmith-docs/website/docs/getting-started/tutorials/customer-support-tool/edit-ticket-details.md

 ## Create update ticket query

-You have to create an update query to save the modified tickets details to the database.
+You have to create an update query to save the modified ticket details to the database.

 1. Select the **Explorer** tab on the *Entity Explorer* to the screen's left.